jekhokie/scriptbox/nodejs--reactjs-brooklin-stream-controller/README.md

 ```

 The above will create your first datastream, which will be shown in the ReactJS interface in the next step.

+To validate the REST Proxy and the topics you created, navigate to [http://localhost:38082/topics](http://localhost:38082/topics) in
+a browser and you should see the Kafka topics you created in the kafka1 instance.

 ## Start ReactJS Brooklin Management App